The

 was recognized for his unwavering talents bowling when he won numerous titles

-Horseshoe Hall of Fame and held the title of 3rd in the world.
-He was
+Hall of Fame and held the title of 3rd in the world.
+He was instrumental in the

-instrumental in the conception and construction of the Greenbelt Horseshoe
+conception and construction of the Greenbelt Horseshoe League here in

-League here in Ogdensburg and was a Pittsburgh Steelers football and NY Mets
+Ogdensburg and was a Pittsburgh Steelers football and NY Mets baseball fan.
+For

 Memorial